RRZE-PP/rrze-icon-inspector/README.md

 0. Quick usage
 --------------
-After downloading the Icon Inspecor adjust the settings in the config.php file to your needs.
+After downloading the Icon Inspecor adjust the settings in the includes/config.php file to your needs.
 The file is well commented and should (hopefully) be self explanatory.

 Always start the icon inspector via the included inspect.sh script.
 This